 - 2 total dependants – $290,000 in total

 - 3 or more total dependants – $320,000 in total

-The death benefit would be split equally between the total dependants in cases there are two or more claimants for these benefit.
-In case of partial dependants they are entitled to receive benefits if there is no more than one total dependant.
-There is no fixed amount for the partial dependant and they are paid 8x of the total support they received from the deceasedannually subject to a maximum amount of $250,000.
+The death benefit would be split equally between the total dependants into cases there are two or more claimants for these benefits.
+In the case of partial dependents, they are entitled to receive benefits if there is no more than one total dependant.
+There is no fixed amount for the partial dependant and they are paid 8x of the total support they received from the decrease annually subject to a maximum amount of $250,000.
 In case there is a total dependant the partial dependent would receive 4x of their annual support with the total support from the insurer not exceeding $290,000 including the amount paid to the total dependant.
-In case of multiple partial dependants the benefit is split between them based on the proportion that was paid to them annually by the deceased.
+In the case of multiple partial dependents, the benefit is split between them based on the proportion that was paid to them annually by the deceased.

 What is the deadline for filing the claim?

 The surviving dependant (total or partial) must file the death benefit claim within 12 months of the death of the deceased person.
 This claim cannot be filed more than 240 weeks after the injury occurred in the first place.

 If you are eligible for these death benefits you need to immediately get in touch with a top-rated workers’ compensation lawyer in Oakland.
 This will help you bypass the usual red tape associated with worker’s compensation insurance and save you from mental trauma.

 What Other Benefits Are Available Through Workers’ Comp?

 In all states, workers’ comp pays at least a portion of funeral expenses for employees who’ve died as a result of their work injuries.
 There’s usually a maximum amount, which could be anywhere from a few thousand dollars to more than ten thousand dollars.